crapp/geomandel/README.md

 fractals.

-In order to calculate the Julia Set a fixed constant is needed which you may provide with `--julia-real` and `--julia-ima` (Default (-0.8+0.156j)).
+In order to calculate the Julia Set a fixed constant is needed which you may provide with `julia-real` and `julia-ima` (Default (-0.8+0.156j)).

-The bailout value `--bailout` defines the maximum amount of iterations used to check whether a complex number is inside the Fractal.
-The higher you set this value the more precise the predictions of this algorithm will be.
+The bailout value `bailout` defines the maximum amount of iterations used to check whether a complex number is inside the Fractal.
+The higher you set this value the more precise the predictions of the algorithm will be.
 But computation time will also be significantly higher.
-The escape criterion, shown in the pseudo code example below, is not yet definable by a command line parameter (defaults to 2.0)
+The escape criterion, shown in the pseudo code example below for the mandelbrot set, is not yet definable by a command line parameter
+(defaults to 2.0)

 ```c++